Inheritance claims against charities

 Animal lovers who failed to take account of the cost of living

 Our client and her late husband were keen animal lovers.
 They had no children and wanted everything to go animal charities after their deaths.
 Early in their marriage they made Wills leaving part of the estate to the other and the rest to charity.
 After the death of the surviving spouse everything left went to the same charities.
-Years passed and the Wills were pretty well forgotten about.
+Years passed and the Wills were forgotten about.
 Our client’s husband died unexpectedly.
 In the meantime the couple’s finances had changed dramatically for the worse.
 The result was that our client was left almost penniless apart from the house they had lived in.
 We successfully obtained a readjustment of her husband’s estate to give our client enough money for a modest but comfortable retirement.
 On her death the animal charities will then inherit as they both wished all along.

 Care fee problems lead to unfairness